MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/google.payments/README.md

 `errorType` may be one of these values:

-`MERCHANT_ERROR`: The billing system is unavailable, or the the `buy()` arguments are incorrect.
+- `MERCHANT_ERROR`: The billing system is unavailable, or the the `buy()` arguments are incorrect.

-`PURCHASE_CANCELLED`: No error occurred, but the purchase was not completed.
+- `PURCHASE_CANCELLED`: No error occurred, but the purchase was not completed.
 The purchaser cancelled the payment, or the payment was declined by the store.

-`INTERNAL_SERVER_ERROR`: An error occurred within the plugin or at the back-end store.
+- `INTERNAL_SERVER_ERROR`: An error occurred within the plugin or at the back-end store.

 `errorCode` and `errorText` come from the back-end store when possible, and can be useful for troubleshooting purchasing issues.
 Their values depend on the store used, and so can't be fully enumerated here.
 See the appropriate store documentation for details.

+### getSkuDetails()

 `google.payments.inapp.getSkuDetails(<skuList>, <successCallback>, <failureCallback>)`